CitizenLabDotCo/citizenlab/docs/README.md

 **Other:**

-- Adjusted FileDisplay link style to show underline by default, and increased contrast of hover color
+- Adjusted FileDisplay (downloadable files for a project or idea) link style to show underline by default, and increased contrast of hover color
 - Reduced width of DateTimePicker, and always show arrows for time input

 ## 2020-11-20 (2)